CobaltFusion/DebugViewPP/README.md

 DebugView++
 ----------

+DebugView++ is a viewer for Win32 OutputDebugString based logging in the style of Sysinternals DbgView.
+DebugView++ features:

 - tabbed views
 - advanced filtering, exclude, track, stop (ability to use regular expressions)
 - line and token highlighting (create your own syntax highlighting)